-Install MongoDB on Red Hat Enterprise, CentOS, or Fedora Linux
+Install MongoDB on Red Hat Enterprise, CentOS, or Fedora Linux¶

 This tutorial outlines the basic installation process for deployingMongoDB on Red Hat Enterprise Linux, CentOS Linux, Fedora Linux and related systems.
 This procedure uses .rpm packages as the basis of the installation.
 10gen publishes packages of the MongoDB releases as .rpm packages for easy installation and management for users of CentOS, Fedora and Red Hat Enterprise Linux systems.
-While some of these distributions include their own MongoDB packages, the 10gen packages are generally more up to date.
+While some of these distributions include their own MongoDB packages, the 10gen packages are generally more up to date.This tutorial includes: an overview of the available packages, instructions for configuring the package manager, the process install packages from the 10gen repository, and preliminary MongoDB configuration and operation.

-This package contains the mongod and mongosdaemons from the latest stable release and associated configuration and init scripts.
+The 10gen repository contains two packages:- mongo-10gen-serverThis package contains the mongod and mongosdaemons from the latest stable release and associated configuration and init scripts.
 Additionally, you can use this package to install daemons from a previous release of MongoDB.

-This package contains all MongoDB tools from the latest stablerelease.
+- mongo-10genThis package contains all MongoDB tools from the latest stablerelease.
 Additionally, you can use this package to install tools from a previous release of MongoDB.
 Install this package on all production MongoDB hosts and optionally on other systems from which you may need to administer MongoDB systems.

-Install MongoDB
+Install MongoDB¶

-Configure Package Management System (YUM)
+Configure Package Management System (YUM)¶

 Create a /etc/yum.repos.d/10gen.repo file to hold information about your repository.
-If you are running a 64-bit system (recommended,) place the following configuration in/etc/yum.repos.d/10gen.repo file:
+If you are running a 64-bit system (recommended,) place the following configuration in/etc/yum.repos.d/10gen.repo file:[10gen]

 name=10gen Repository